aliaks-ei/js-algorithms/algorithms/memoized-fibonacci/README.md

 Explanation of the _Fibonacci_ sequence you can read [here](https://en.wikipedia.org/wiki/Fibonacci_number).

-> NOTE: it's an improved version of the [Fibonacci algorithm](../fibonacci) that caches an array and works with large amount of numbers without perfomance troubles.
+> NOTE: it's an improved version of the [Fibonacci algorithm](../fibonacci) that caches an array and works with large number position without perfomance troubles.

 ## Implementation